capshaw/capshaw.me/lists.md

 layout: post
 ---

-Below are living documents of unrefined lists and notes.
-Everything here is a continuous draft and might not make much sense without context.
+Welcome to the home of living notes and unrefined lists.
+Everything here is a continuous draft and is likely to not make much sense without context.
 For slightly more refined writing, see the [Journal](/journal) section.

 <ul>
 {% for list in site.lists %}